A stay-at-home-parent helping their child with their homework.

 Updated June 11, 2019 .
 AmFam Team

 Stay-at-home moms and dads do amazing work for their families, and if you or your partner is a stay-at-home parent, then you understand just how important that job is.
-In a recent Salary.com study, it estimates the stay-at-home parent’s annual salary is equivalent to about $178,000, and that’s including all the overtime.
+A recent Salary.com study (Opens in a new tab) estimates that the services provided by a stay-at-home parent would cost $184,820 annually if the position was paid.
 Many people assume that because this role is unpaid, it’s not necessary for a stay-at-home parent to have life insurance.
 But when you consider the value of their work at home, life insurance makes a lot of sense for a stay-at-home parent.

 From boosting your children’s grades to saving on childcare costs, there are many impacts of a stay-at-home parent’s work.
 That’s why it’s important to consider the monetary value of their contribution when deciding if you need life insurance.